 Willard Duncan Vandiver Hall is a five-story, suite-style residence hall.
 The first floor houses the main commons space, laundry facilities, customer service desk, mailroom, Hall Director Office, and TV/Game room.
 On floors two through five, there are two lounges on each floor with approximately 70 students per floor.
 Located at the center of each floor is a large living room area with kitchenette, LAN drops, and plenty of room for meetings, social gatherings, studying, or just a place to go and relax.
 A second, mid-sized lounge provides a more social and intimate space for residents to meet.
 Also located on each floor is a designated study room designed for 8 to 10 students to meet and practice a presentation or conduct a small group study session.
 Two students share a room and a bathroom area adjoins two rooms.
-All the furniture in the room is loftable, and each room is equipped with cable TV, a phone line for each resident (phone service not included in the room rate and must be contracted for separately with Telecommunications) and a LAN (Local Area Network) port for each resident of the room.
+All the furniture in the room is loftable, and each room comes a with cable TV outlet, a phone line for each resident (phone service not included in the room rate and must be contracted for separately with Telecommunications) and a LAN (Local Area Network) port for each resident of the room.

 Four Person Suite Room (two people to each room): Room measurements (approximate) are 18’ W x 11’ L x 9’ H. Window sizes are 3’ x6’, there are two windows in the room.
 Mattresses in Vandiver are extra-long twin size (80”long).